-Cutting Input of processes: Output of processes: Imposition
+Input of processes: Cutting Output of processes: Imposition

 Name Data Type Description

 Blocks NMTOKENS Values of the BlockName attributes of the blocks defined by the CutMark resource.

 MarkType enumeration Mark type.
 Possible values are:

 CrossCutMark

 TopVerticalCutMark

 BottomVerticalCutMark

 LeftHorizontalCutMark

 RightHorizontalCutMark

 LowerLeftCutMark

 UpperLeftCutMark

 LowerRightCutMark

-UpperRightCutMark

-Position XYPair Position of the logical center of the cut mark in the coordinates of the SurfaceContentsBox .

-Please note that the logical center of the cut mark does
+Position

+XYPair

-Position XYPair LowerLeftCutMark UpperLeftCutMark LowerRightCutMark UpperRightCutMark Position of the logical center of the cut mark in the coordinates of the SurfaceContentsBox.
+Position of the logical center of the cut mark in the coordinates of the SurfaceContentsBox.

-not always directly specify the center of the visible cut mark symbol.
+Please note that the logical center of the cut mark does not always directly specify the center of the visible cut mark symbol.

-Figure 7.7 Cut Mark Types
+Figure 7.8 Cut mark types